lint-todo/utils/README.md

 have a todo lint violation.

 **Kind**: global function
-**Returns**: - A promise that resolves to the todo storage directory path.
+**Returns**: - A promise that resolves to the counts of added and removed todos.

 | Param | Description |
 | --- | --- |